dpanic/honeypot/README.md

 # Install

-1. python3 -m pip install -r requirements.txt
+There are no external dependencies.

-2. Activate in supervisor (or in some other similar software) following code:
+1. Activate in supervisor (or in some other similar software) following code:

 ```
 [program:honeypot]